more-itertools/more-itertools/README.rst

 Here I've collected several routines I've reached for but not found.
 Since they are deceptively tricky to get right, I've wrapped them up into a library.
+We've also included implementations of the recipes from the itertools documentation.
 Enjoy!
 Any additions are welcome; just file a pull request.

 Full Documentation